HanSunUCLA/Machine_Learning_Review/ML_Review.md

 ## Computer Vision

-### Convolutional Neural Network
+### Deep Learning

+Deep learning is always better than logistic regression as it has way more flexible decision boundaries.

+**Bias term**: the bias value allows the activation function to be shifted to the left or right, to better fit the data.

 **Gradient vanishing and exploding**: the chain rule of gradient descent over deep neural networks requires that the outputs of all previous layers (output of activation function) multiply to passing gradient which leads to gradient vanishing and gradient exploding.

-**Batch Normalization**: it essentially reduces internal covariance shifts.
+**Batch normalization**: it essentially reduces internal covariance shifts.
 It is used to normalize the layer output at batch level (typically before nonlinear activation function such as Relu to avoid distribution change).
 It makes 1) model less sensitive to initial weights; 2) make the model landscape much smoother so large learning rate can be adopted; 3) it also helps with gradient vanishing as it normalizes the output such for sigmoid activation function to avoid small derivatives.
 It should not be used with drop-out.
+In training, batch normalization is calculated using the mini-batch while in testing it is based on population (taken from training).

-**Activation Function**: the **ReLU** , $f(z)=\max(0, z)$ is a best choice for activation function as it is easy to compute and does not saturate because $\lim_{z\rightarrow}f(z)=+\infin$ instead of 1 as compared to the sigmoid function; it also avoids gradient vanishing and exploding as the derivative of it is a constant and its output is not saturated (thus no small multiplier).
+**Activation function**: the **ReLU** , $f(z)=\max(0, z)$ is a best choice for activation function as it is easy to compute and does not saturate because $\lim_{z\rightarrow}f(z)=+\infin$ instead of 1 as compared to the sigmoid function; it also avoids gradient vanishing and exploding as the derivative of it is a constant and its output is not saturated (thus no small multiplier).
 The downside is so-called **dying ReLU** due to the output is always zero for negative inputs.
 Solution is **leakyReLU**, $f(z)=max(\alpha z, z)$.
+The essential idea of those nonlinear activation functions is that they create complex mappings between input and output.

-**Residual Block**: the residual block basically takes the input to a layer and directly adds it to the output of the activation resulting in a higher overall derivative of the block.
+**Residual block**: the residual block basically takes the input to a layer and directly adds it to the output of the activation resulting in a higher overall derivative of the block.

 **Soft-max**: it applies the standard exponential function to each element of the input vector and normalizes these values by dividing by the sum of all these exponentials; this normalization ensures that the sum of the components of the output vector is 1.

-**Weight Initialization**:
+**Weight initialization**:

-**Cross Entropy Loss**: $L=-\frac{1}{N}\sum^{n}_{i=1}t_i log(p_i)$
+**Cross entropy loss**: $L=-\frac{1}{N}\sum^{n}_{i=1}t_i log(p_i)$

-**KL Divergence Loss**:
+**KL divergence loss**: see KL divergence.
+The difference between KL divergence and cross-entropy is that the former measures the extra bits that needed to move as compared to the latter which measures the average bits.

+**Sparse entropy loss​**: same as cross entropy only that it relies on integer instead of one-hot encoding so it saves memory.

-**Hinge Loss**: $L=max(0,1-t*p)$
+**Hinge loss**: $L=max(0,1-t*p)$

 **Dropout**: one major issue in learning large networks is co-adaptation.
 In such a network, if all the weights are learned together it is common that some of the connections will have more predictive capability than the others.
 Dropout is to use with smaller datasets and larger network.
 A random portion of neurons in a layer is dropped during training.
 A Dropout rate of 0.5 will lead to the maximum regularization thus it helps with overfitting.

-**Optimization**:
+During training, each neuron usually get activations only from two neurons from the hidden layer (while being connected to four), due to dropout.
+Now, imagine we finished the training and remove dropout.
+Now activations of the output neurons will be computed based on four values from the hidden layer.
+This is likely to put the output neurons in unusual regime, so they will produce too large absolute values, being overexcited.
+To avoid this, the trick is to multiply the input connections' weights of the last layer by 1-p (so, by 0.5).
+Alternatively, one can multiply the outputs of the hidden layer by 1-p, which is basically the same.

 **Back propagation**: it follows from the use of the chain rule and product rule in differential calculus.
 Thus, the partial derivative of a weight is a product of the error term $\delta_j^k$ at node $ij$ in layer $k$, and the output $o_i^{k-1}$ of node  $i$ in layer $k-1$.

 **Adversarial attacks**: a small perturbation to the image causes the CNN model to have drastic changes in its prediction.
 To counter: 1) denoising inputs:  apply a denoising autoencoder that is trained by noisy/adversarial examples to reconstruct the image with no noise added; 2) verifying inputs: after denoising, add another classification layer to remove any potential remaining noisy images.
 It is important to keep diversity of the above two methods.

+**Batch gradient descent**: batch gradient descent computes the gradient using the whole dataset.
+This is great for convex, or relatively smooth error manifolds.
+In this case, we move somewhat directly towards an optimum solution, either local or global.
+Additionally, batch gradient descent, given an annealed learning rate, will eventually find the minimum located in it's basin of attraction.

+**Stochastic gradient descent**: use a randomly selected mini-batch from training data to conduct gradient descent.
+The somewhat noisier gradient calculated using the reduced number of samples tends to jerk the model out of local minima into a region that hopefully is more optimal thus the mini-batch approach results in smoother convergence.
+It almost always converge to global minimum if the objective function is convex.
+SGD is also much more computationally efficient as it does not load the entire dataset into memory.
+We can add **Momentum** to it by recording previous update and using a linear combination of the current and previous update. **RMSProp** (Root Mean Square Propagation) divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weights. **Adam** (Adaptive Moment Estimation) is a combination of Momentum and RMSProp.

 ### AdaBoost for Face Recognition